 As a result of her opposition Sarah Flood – Beaubrun was cynically dismissed from Cabinet.

-There continues to be on going objection to this piece of legislation in Saint Lucia and the societal decline continues unabated.
+There continues to be ongoing objection to this piece of legislation in Saint Lucia.

 Since the passage of the abortion legislation in Saint Lucia, every other Caribbean nation has come under increasing pressure to liberalize abortion laws and amend various pieces of legislation promoting a permissive and indulgent value system that is destroying our societies.
 Thankfully, learning from the Saint Lucian experience, citizens from across the Caribbean have not been caught completely off guard and individual citizens and organizations have come forward from Jamaica to Trinidad and Tobago to defend and protect human life and human dignity.